 Most household and farm workers under foreign worker status are excluded from the program of work/study permit for spouse/children.
-As a result, despite their right to reside and work in the country, they are negated the fondamental right to family unity.
+As a result, despite their right to reside and work in the country, they have negated their fundamental right to family unity.

 Through one or many employer-tying measures, the government restricts the right to change employers for most household and agricultural workers under foreign worker status.
 If the relationship with the specific employer-sponsor ends, the right to earn a living – and possibly to reside – in Canada is immediately revoked.

 It becomes nearly impossible to leave abusive or unsafe working conditions.
-Thus, employer-tying measures restrict workers’ fondamental right to resign and, more generally, their capacity to exercise rights in Canada.
+Thus, employer-tying measures restrict workers’ fundamental right to resign and, more generally, their capacity to exercise rights in Canada.

-Employer-tying measures infringe on fundamental rights through the restriction of workers’ capacity to resign, and are unjustifiable ion the modern labour system.
+Employer-tying measures infringe on fundamental rights through the restriction of workers’ capacity to resign and are unjustifiable in the modern labour system.
 They particularly infringe on liberty, security of person, and access to justice.
 They must be declared unconstitutional and inapplicable in a free and democratic society.

 Abusive or criminal financial practices of recruitment, placement and employment increase workers’ risks of ending up in a condition of debt bondage, restricting their capacity to resign, leave abusive or unsafe work arrangements, and exercise their rights.

-(a) By providing unbiased international recruitment and placement services to workers – at no cost or possibly associated with state-run micro-credit programs, (b) by jointly enforcing regimes regulating, monitoring, and holding jointly accountable employers and third-party labour brokers, and (c) by funding unbiased community integration and support services, the Canadian government, in collaboration with States of countries of origin, must actively prevent (im)migrant workers’ debt bondage – in order to seriously address and efficiently minimise these systemic debt bondage-related human right risks.
+The Canadian government, in collaboration with States of countries of origin, must actively prevent (im)migrant workers’ debt bondage – in order to seriously address and efficiently minimize these systemic debt bondage-related human rights risks:

 Most household and agricultural workers admitted in Canada under temporary foreign worker status are denied access to permanent legal status, even though many of them have been working in the country for decades.